-Disputes relating to loans in CHF against the Croatian subsidiary Privredna Banka Zagreb Dd
+Dispute relating to loans in CHF to the Croatian subsidiary Privredna Banka Zagreb Dd

-As already noted in the previous financial statements, Privredna Banka Zagreb (PBZ) and seven other Croatian banks were jointly sued by the plaintiff Potrošač (Croatian Union of the Consumer Protection Association), which claimed - in relation to loans denominated or indexed in Swiss francs granted in the past - that the defendants engaged in an unfair practice by allegedly using unfair contractual provisions on variable interest rate changed unilaterally by the banks and by linking payments in local currency to Swiss francs, without (allegedly) appropriately informing the consumers of all the risks prior to entering into a loan agreement.
+As already noted in the previous financial statements, Privredna Banka Zagreb (PBZ) and seven other Croatian banks are defending themselves within an action brought by Potrošač (Croatian Union of the Consumer Protection Association)-in relation to loans denominated or indexed to Swiss francs granted in the past.
+According to the plaintiff, the defendant banks behaved improperly by allegedly using illegitimate interest rate forecasts, which could be changed unilaterally by the bank and by denominating the loans granted in Swiss francs (or indexing them to Swiss francs) without allegedly duly informing consumers of all the risks before the signing of the respective loan agreements.

 In September 2019, the Croatian Supreme Court rendered a ruling in the collective action proceedings, rejecting the appeals filed by the sued banks against the High Commercial Court ruling from 2018 and confirming the position of courts of lower instance that banks had breached collective interests and rights of consumers by incorporating unfair and null and void provisions on the CHF currency clause.
 The decision of the Supreme Court was challenged by PBZ before the Constitutional Court, which rejected the claim at the beginning of 2021.
+The subsidiary thus lodged an appeal before the European Court of Human Rights, which was rejected near the end of 2022.